EA Sports reveals 'Madden 22' cover with Tom Brady, Patrick Mahomes

 - Oops!Something went wrong.Please try again later.

-Check out EA Sports 'Madden 22' cover with Brady and Mahomes originally appeared on NBC Sports Boston
+Check out EA Sports 'Madden 22' cover with Brady and Mahomes originally appeared on NBC Sports Northwest

 Tampa Bay Buccaneers quarterback Tom Brady and Kansas City Chiefs quarterback Patrick Mahomes are two of the best players in the NFL, and on Thursday they were revealed as the cover athletes for the upcoming "Madden NFL 22" videogame EA Sports.